Web Recorder

 You can adjust general settings and settings specific to each action.
 General settings apply to all actions.
 Per-action settings apply only to the chosen action.

-Possible General Settings
+General

 • Waits: Adds a pause after each recorded step in the script.